Thymin3/Curve-Fitting/README.md

 ## Introduction
 The Jupyter notebooks in this repository help you compute a 4PL standard curve and a linear regression standard curve from ELISA data. \
 They also find the concentration values of your sample data and save them in an Excel file.
+The repository also includes a sample file with which you can try out the jupyter notebooks.

 ## Table of Contents

-    Prerequisites
+#### Prerequisites
-    Installation
+#### Installation
-    License
+#### License

 ## Prerequisites